Parkway Garden Homes

-Parkway Gardens Apartment Homes, commonly also known as "O'Block", is a gated private apartment complex in the Greater Grand Crossing community area on the border of Woodlawn and Washington Park, on the South Side of Chicago, Illinois.
+Parkway Gardens Apartment Homes, commonly also known as O Block, is a gated private apartment complex in the Greater Grand Crossing community area on the border of Woodlawn and Washington Park, on the South Side of Chicago, Illinois.
 The complex was built from 1950 to 1955.
 Architect Henry K. Holsman, who planned several of Chicago's affordable housing developments, designed the Modernist buildings.
-Chief Keef and King Von, rappers associated with the Chicago drill scene, once lived in Parkway Gardens.
+Parkway Gardens has been home to several rappers associated with the Chicago drill scene, including Chief Keef and King Von.

 History

 Background

 Parkway Gardens Apartment Homes, built from 1950 to 1955, was the last of Henry K. Holsman's housing development projects in Chicago.
 In the 1910s, when an urban housing shortage developed after World War I, Holsman worked on several of the Chicago Housing Authority's major low-income housing projects.
 Later in the decade, he received funding from the Federal Housing Authority.
 From the 1940s onward, Holsman focused on designing residences for Chicago's Black citizens, such as his Princeton Park community.